hwipl/blog/drafts/vpn_with_wireguard_and_ansible/README.md

 ```

 The example network consists of the two sites `Site 1` and `Site 2`.
 Each site
-contains three nodes. `Node 1` runs the wireguard server and is connected to
+contains three nodes. `Node 1` runs the WireGuard server and is connected to
 the other nodes in the site as well as other networks. `Node 2` and `Node 3`
 are the other nodes.
 Three VPN clients exist outside of the network: `VPN
 Client 1`, `VPN Client 2` and `VPN Client 3`.
 They connect to a site via the